illinois-cs415/illinois-cs415.github.io/_old_assignments/mpProject-Spring2024.md

 The final project is worth a total of **100 points**.
 Please see the [detailed rubric](https://docs.google.com/document/d/1DL8LW0lQmasXj3AwdqR42hc1X3tRWq48LYYpht-WKB8/edit?usp=sharing) for a better understanding of which portion of these points is graded *per group* and which portion is an *individual score*.
 The final submission section is subject to course staff discretion based on peer evaluation results.

 ## Initial Check-in (2 points)
-Each student will recive and e-mail from their project mentor and must respond before March 8.
+Each student will receive an e-mail from their project mentor and must respond before March 8.

 ## Discovery (10 of points)
 **Due date: 11:59 PM March 8**

 This is the first project milestone.
-You will submit completed versions of the project documents in the [Final Project Documents Folder](https://drive.google.com/drive/folders/1G6Jt7JKCdktTcALsBy6WtPQnr2JSAeT5?usp=sharing).
+You will need to complete the project documents contained within the [Final Project Documents Folder](https://drive.google.com/drive/folders/1G6Jt7JKCdktTcALsBy6WtPQnr2JSAeT5?usp=sharing) as a group.

 The Discovery section is graded on completeness and correctness.
 Points will be taken off for incorrect submissions (such as missing documents) or for incorrectly filled sections.
 In particular:
 1. Note that each vision canvas section has specific meanings and phrasings.